 For daith piercing to be successful, the piercing must be located at the precise point said to have calming effects.
 Daith piercing is a fairly new procedure performed at tattoo and piercing establishments and is conducted with a specialized, hollow needle.
 Daith piercing was originally done for artistic purposes, but is now often done by individuals that seek to alleviate symptoms of anxiety and migraines.
-Some individuals claim that Daith piercing is comparable to acupuncture.
+Some individuals claim that daith piercing is comparable to acupuncture.

-Individuals have theorized that obtaining a daith piercing will put continuous pressure on the vagus nerve, which is the longest of ten nerves that stretch from the base of the brain to the rest of the body.
+Some have theorized that obtaining a daith piercing will put continuous pressure on the vagus nerve, which is the longest of ten nerves that stretch from the base of the brain to the rest of the body.
 Daith piercings are located in approximately the same location that acupuncturists use to treat migraines.
 Thus, it is postulated that daith piercing can be utilized to prevent anxiety and migraines since the piercing is permanent and is putting constant pressure on the vagus nerve.

 Proponents of daith piercing believe that it can permanently ease and improve anxiety.
 However, there is currently no formalized research or clinical trials to prove that daith piercings do in fact alleviate anxiety.
 Western medicine attributes any anxiety reducing effects of daith piercing to be explained by a release of endorphins, enhanced blood circulation, or a decrease in muscle tension.

 There is some risk in obtaining a daith piercing.
 Daith piercings are piercings of the cartilage, which can be painful.
 Cartilage piercing can take a longer time to heal and daith piercing is no exception.
-Daith piercings can take approximately five to twelve months to heal.
-Daith piercing also has a higher propensity for infection when compared to piercings in the ear lobe.
-If infections are not addressed, it can lead to ear infection, hearing loss, or bacterial infection.
+The piercings can take approximately five to twelve months to heal and have a higher propensity for infection when compared to piercings in the ear lobe.
+If infections are not addressed, they can lead to ear infection, hearing loss, or bacterial infection.
 If a daith piercing is allowed to close, it will not completely vanish, as a permanent mark will always be visible.